 • North American Council on Adoptable Children: https://www.nacac.org/

 The Department of State and IAAME publish alerts and notices, provide comprehensive details about the Hague Convention on Inter-country Adoption, and offer information and resources to prospective adoptive parents.
 Alliance for Children makes every effort to provide the highest quality services to individuals and families.
 If there are any concerns about our programs or services, please contact our office to discuss them.

 Our grievance procedure provides additional options and information, as does the Hague complaint registry publish alerts and notices, provide comprehensive details about the Hague Convention on Inter-country adoption, and offer information and resources to prospective adoptive parents.
 Here are links to both of these websites:

 INTERNATIONAL ADOPTION FEES

-View our international fees here.
+View our international fees in the links below

 For families in Massachusetts, New York, New Jersey, Rhode Island, Connecticut and Pennsylvania, view our international home study and post-placement fees here.